bobmonsour/11tybundle.dev/content/blog/2025/11ty-bundle-64.md

 Oh wait, one more thing.
 I am going to start removing the alpha and beta releases once the final version of a plugin is released.
 Less clutter is, well, less clutter.

 Until next time...

----

-## Recent releases

-{% set itemType = "release" %}
-{% include 'partials/bundleitems.njk' %}

-## Posts from around the web

-{% set itemType = "blog post" %}
-{% include 'partials/bundleitems.njk' %}

-## Built with Eleventy

-Here are the new sites to see.
-If you want to see more sites, check out the [Eleventy Leaderboards](https://www.11ty.dev/speedlify/).

-{% set itemType = "site" %}
-{% include 'partials/bundleitems.njk' %}